An-Yay/devsoc/readme.md

    ```
    NOTDIAMOND_API_KEY=your_api_key_here
    ```
-   You can get the Not Diamond API key from [here](https://app.notdiamond.ai) Add the API keys of the LLM models of your choice by reffering to the notdiamond [page](https://docs.notdiamond.ai/docs/llm-models#defining-additional-model-configurations)
+   You can get the Not Diamond API key from [here](https://app.notdiamond.ai), add the API keys of the LLM models of your choice by reffering to the notdiamond [page](https://docs.notdiamond.ai/docs/llm-models#defining-additional-model-configurations)
    Eg . `GOOGLE_API_KEY=your_key`
 4. Download whisper model of choice

     ```
     npx whisper-node download
     ```
-5. Configure the models you want to use in `source/components/common/NotDiamondRequest.tsx`
+5. Configure the LLM models you want to use in `source/components/common/NotDiamondRequest.tsx`

 ## Usage